Cricket: England V Australia 1st ODI Scoreboard - UrduPoint

 Cricket: England V Australia 1st ODI Scoreboard

-First innings scoreboard in the first one-day international between England and Australia at Emirates Old Trafford on Friday
+Completed scoreboard in the first day/night one-day international between England and Australia at Emirates Old Trafford on Friday

-Manchester, United Kingdom, (APP - UrduPoint / Pakistan Point News - 11th Sep, 2020 ):First innings scoreboard in the first one-day international between England and Australia at Emirates Old Trafford on Friday: Australia D.
+Manchester (APP - UrduPoint / Pakistan Point News - 12th Sep, 2020 ):Completed scoreboard in the first day/night one-day international between England and Australia at Emirates Old Trafford on Friday: Australia D.

 Warner b Archer 6 A. Finch c Buttler b Wood 16 M. Stoinis c Buttler b Wood 43 M. Labuschagne lbw b Rashid 21 M. Marsh lbw b Wood 73 A. Carey c Billings b Rashid 10 G. Maxwell b Archer 77 P. Cummins c Morgan b Archer 9 M.